jeffpar/pcjs.v1/_posts/2018-11-21-building-ms-dos-2x-source-files.md

-If you look at the pictures that the [Computer History Museum](http://www.computerhistory.org/) originally [posted](http://www.computerhistory.org/atchm/microsoft-ms-dos-early-source-code/) when these files were first shared, you'd get the impression that two of those questions have already been answered: DOS 2.00, final distribution.
+If you look at the pictures that the [Computer History Museum](http://www.computerhistory.org/) originally [posted](http://www.computerhistory.org/atchm/microsoft-ms-dos-early-source-code/) when these files were first shared, you'd get the impression that one of those questions had already been answered: DOS 2.00, final distribution.

 ![MS-DOS 2.00]({{ site.demo-disks.baseurl }}/pcx86/dos/microsoft/2.00/MSDOS200-DISKS.jpg)